Arizona Green Party: Campaigns

 Prominent Green candidates in Arizona have included Vance Hansen, who ran for the US Senate in 2000 and received 108,926 votes.
 Claudia Ellquist ran for Pima County Attorney in 2004 on a platform largely focused on declaring a moratorium on the death penalty.
 Dave Croteau ran for mayor of Tucson in 2007 on a platform of relocalization and received over 28% of the vote.

+2012 presidential primary election results

+The Arizona Green Party held its presidential primary on February 28, 2012.
+Jill Stein won with 68.6% of the vote.

 2016 primary election results

 The Arizona Green Party held its primary on March 22, 2016.
 Jill Stein won with 79.6% of the vote, and the overall number of voters that took part in the primary saw an increase from 561 in 2012 to 817 in 2016.
 Only two candidates qualified for the primary: